 Coach Gill also served two years as an assistant coach at Nevada in 1997 and 1998.
 While there, the Wolfpack made the postseason for just the second time in school history.
 Serving as the team's hitting coach and working closely with the infielders, Gill guided the 1997 team to nine offensive team records at Nevada.
 In addition, his tutelage of the infielders was instrumental in placing Nevada first in the country in double plays in both seasons.

 Before embarking on his coaching career, Gill played one year at Cal State Fullerton, hitting .345, scoring 28 runs and starting 43 games at third base as a senior.
 That year, the All-Big West Conference infielder helped the Titans to a 47-16 overall record and a College World Series berth.
 Gill started his collegiate career playing two seasons at Cuesta College before playing his junior campaign at Cal State Dominguez Hills.

 Overall, Coach Gill has been to Omaha four times as a player and a coach.
-In his 14 years of coaching, he has been to the postseason a total of nine times, coached four Conference Players of the Year, including three infielders directly under his guidance, and been a part of six Conference Championships.
+In addition, he has been to the postseason a total of nine times, coached four Conference Players of the Year, including three infielders directly under his guidance, and been a part of six Conference Championships.

 A local product who prepped at Mater Dei High School in Santa Ana, Calif., Gill received his bachelor's degree from Cal State Fullerton in kinesiology in 1996.
 Gill, who was born on April 7, 1970, lives with his wife, Kacey, and his son, Shane.